dboucher6/Week4-GettingAndCleaningData/README.md

 <b> Required Initial Steps: </b>

-1. Ensure you have the plyr and dplyr R packages.
+1. Ensure you have the plyr, dplyr, and reshape2 R packages.
 (These can be installed with the install.packages() function)

 2. Download the .zip file with the required data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip